Robert Jones (figure skater): The Art of Skating

 Jones was the first to characterize skating as an art form, although as Hines put it, he defined it as "correct skating technique employed for a limited body of figures" that could be taught to others.
-He covers the fundamentals of skating in the first part of the book, including the execution of inside and outside edges (which were "disdained" in England and Holland due to their prolonged use), running, and stopping.
+He covers the fundamentals of skating in the first part of the book, including the execution of inside and outside edges (which were "disdained" in England and Holland because critics thought that skaters executed them too often), running, and stopping.
 Once these fundamentals were learned and mastered, skaters could develop more advanced skills and the "more masterly parts of the art" of skating, including execution of figures.
-The latter part of the book describes the following more advanced skating moves: backward skating, spread eagles, spirals, inside and outside circles, the "Serpentine Line" (repeated change of edges on one foot), the "Salutation" (two skaters joining their hands when passing each other), and what Jones called a "figure of a heart on one leg", which later became a principle component of the 3 turn.
-According to skating historian and writer Ellyn Kestnbaum, Jones' emphasis on arm positions, finishing each move, and the book's illustrations demonstrated that "the image skaters conveyed to onlookers was at least as important as accomplishing the moves".
+The latter part of the book describes the following more advanced skating moves: backward skating, spread eagles, spirals, inside and outside circles, the "Serpentine Line" (repeated change of edges on one foot), the "Salutation" (two skaters joining their hands when passing each other), and what Jones called a "figure of a heart on one leg", which later became a principal component of the three-turn.
+Jones' emphasis on arm positions, finishing each move, and the book's illustrations demonstrated that "the image skaters conveyed to onlookers was at least as important as accomplishing the moves".
+Although Jones described backward skating, which he called "whimsical", he saw no need for it, although he admitted that skaters were experimenting with it and one of the figures he described, a heart-shaped design, required it.